syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 **Batch Operation**

-To perform Batch Operation, define Edit Mode as Batch and define  BatchUrl porperty in the SfDataManager, then use the Add toolbar button to insert new rows.
-To edit rows, select them and click the Edit toolbar button. clicking the Update toolbar button will update the new and edited records in the Orders table using the API **POST** method.
-For batch deletion, select multiple rows and click the Delete toolbar button
+To perform Batch Operation, define Edit Mode as [Batch] and define [BatchUrl] porperty in the SfDataManager.
+Use the Add toolbar button to insert new rows into the batch mode.
+To edit cell, double click the desried cell and update the value as requirement.
+To delete the desired record, simply select the record and press delete toolbar button.
+Now all the CRUD operations will be executed in batch mode only.
+Upon clicking the Update toolbar button will update the newly added ,edited records or deleted record from the Orders table using the single API **POST** request.

 {% highlight razor %}
  // Performs BatchUpdate operation